 I'm having issues.
 What are some initial troubleshooting steps I can take?

 Harvest is designed to run on the most recent build of each of the browsers we support.
 You can find a list of these, and download the latest versions, in our article on supported browsers.
-It's also important to keep your operating system up to date.
+It's also important to keep your operating system up to date, since an old operating system might not allow you to update your browser to the latest version.

-If you’re already on the latest version of the browser, try clearing your cache/cookies.
+If the problem persists on the latest version of your browser and operating system, try clearing your browser's cache/cookies.
 Below, you can find how to clear the cache/cookies in each of our supported browsers.
 Further instructions can be found on each browser's website.

 - On your computer, open Chrome.